OpenEvalProject/evals/manuscripts/elife-81916/v2/manuscript.md

 We created an open and publicly accessible interface to the forecasts and ensemble, including an online visualisation tool allowing viewers to see past data and interact with one or multiple forecasts for each country and target for up to 4 weeks’ horizon (European Covid-19 Forecast Hub, 2023b).
 All forecasts, metadata, and evaluations are freely available and held on Github (European Covid-19 Forecast Hub, 2023d) (archived in real-time at Sherratt, 2022), and Zoltar, a platform for hosting epidemiological forecasts (EpiForecasts, 2021; Reich et al., 2021).
 In the codebase for this study (covid19-forecast-hub-europe, 2022) we provide a simple method and instructions for downloading and preparing these data for analysis using R. We encourage other researchers to freely use and adapt this to support their own analyses.

-## Forecast evaluation
+### Forecast evaluation

 In this study, we focused only on the comparative performance of forecasting models relative to each other.
 Performance in absolute terms is available on the Hub website (European Covid-19 Forecast Hub, 2023b).
 For each model, we assessed calibration and overall predictive performance.
 We evaluated all previous forecasts against actual observed values for each model, stratified by the forecast horizon, location, and target.
 We calculated scores using the scoringutils R package (Bosse et al., 2023).
 We removed any forecast surrounding (both the week of, and the first week after) a strongly anomalous data point.
 We defined anomalous as where any subsequent data release revised that data point by over 5%.

 To investigate calibration, we assessed coverage as the correspondence between the forecast probability of an event and the observed frequency of that event.
 This usage follows previous work in epidemic forecasting (Bracher et al., 2021a), and is related to the concept of reliability for binary forecasts.
 We established the accuracy of each model’s prediction boundaries as the coverage of the predictive intervals.
-We calculated coverage at a given interval level k, where k∈[0,1], as the proportion p of observations that fell within the corresponding central predictive intervals across locations and forecast dates.
-A perfectly calibrated model would have p=k at all 11 levels (corresponding to 22 quantiles excluding the median).
-An underconfident model at level k would have p>k, i.e. more observations fall within a given interval than expected.
-In contrast, an overconfident model at level k would have p<k, i.e. fewer observations fall within a given interval than expected.
-We here focus on coverage at the k=0.5 and k=0.95 levels.
+We calculated coverage at a given interval level $k$, where $k\in[0,1]$, as the proportion $p$ of observations that fell within the corresponding central predictive intervals across locations and forecast dates.
+A perfectly calibrated model would have $p=k$ at all 11 levels (corresponding to 22 quantiles excluding the median).
+An underconfident model at level $k$ would have $p>k$, i.e. more observations fall within a given interval than expected.
+In contrast, an overconfident model at level $k$ would have $p<k$, i.e. fewer observations fall within a given interval than expected.
+We here focus on coverage at the $k=0.5$ and $k=0.95$ levels.

 We also assessed the overall predictive performance of weekly forecasts using the Weighted Interval Score~(WIS) across all available quantiles.
 The WIS represents a parsimonious approach to scoring forecasts based on uncertainty represented as forecast values across a set of quantiles (Bracher et al., 2021a), and is a strictly proper scoring rule, that is, it is optimal for predictions that come from the data-generating model.
 As a consequence, the WIS encourages forecasters to report predictions representing their true belief about the future (Gneiting and Raftery, 2007).
 Each forecast for a given location and date is scored based on an observed count of weekly incidence, the median of the predictive distribution and the predictive upper and lower quantiles corresponding to the central predictive interval level.